-This book review appeared in slightly edited form as “Micro-History of Mumbai” in Economic and Political Weekly (Mumbai), Vol XLV No.36 September 04, 2010.
+This book review appeared in edited form as “Micro-History of Mumbai” in Economic and Political Weekly (Mumbai), Vol XLV No.36, 4 September 2010.

 Dossal foregrounds the difficulties faced by the British in extending this rule in early colonial Bombay.
 The obstacles to rationalizing earlier tenures and creating a market for land based on private property, was a “painful reminder of their limited and contested domain” (xxx).
 For the British, asserting control over territory required tackling the “maze of tenures and titles” (11) left behind by earlier empires through “scientific surveying” which would clarify land ownership and uses, and thereby rationalize the basis of revenue collection.
 The Portugese forms of agricultural land tenure such as fazendari, toka and foras, as well as older inams, customary and usufruct rights in land vested by erstwhile dynastic rulers formed a mosaic of fedual inheritances and obligations.
 It required significant political and administrative effort to remove this burden of precedent and establish a new legal and economic basis for land administration in British Bombay.